Guild Driven Development: The Review Guild Model for AI enabled development

 - the ability to ship safe increments

-A critical aspect of this is that the review guild does not spend cognitive capacity writing code.
-They spend it on understanding the change and its impact - with the help of AI.
+A critical aspect of this is that the Review Guild does not spend its main cognitive capacity producing code.
+It spends that capacity understanding the change and its impact, with the help of AI.

 Start with one team.